2022 NCAA DI Men’s Indoor Track & Field Rating Index – Week 3

-NEW ORLEANS – There was some big movement in Week 3 of the NCAA Division I Men’s Indoor Track & Field National Rating Index, as released on Monday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+Here is the newest edition of the NCAA Division I Men’s Indoor Track & Field National Rating Index, as released on Monday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
 No marks from previous seasons are used in this ranking system, so it’s a totally comprehensive, objective look at the current indoor campaign.

 NCAA Division I — Men's Indoor Track & Field

 Texas is back … at No. 1.
 After falling two spots to No. 3 in Week 2, the Longhorns jumped back into the driver’s seat thanks to a strong weekend.
 Tripp Piperi delivered the biggest mark of the season for Texas, as he took over the national lead in the shot put with a heave of 21.45m (70-4½).
 Piperi’s bomb is one of 11 national top-10 marks for the Longhorns through the first two months of the season.
 Leo Neugebauer has the only other top-3 effort with his 6021 total in the heptathlon.
 Several other athletes are among the top-5 performers this season as well.

 North Carolina A&T slid to No. 2 to no fault of its own.
 The Aggies, who hold seven national top-10 marks this season, are led by The Bowerman Watch List member Randolph Ross Jr. Ross is among the top-3 performers in three different events: 400 (No. 1, 45.37), 4×400 relay (No. 2, 3:03.39) and the 200 (No. 3, 20.57).
 Don’t forget about Javonte’ Harding in the 200, who is ranked No. 2 at 20.33 or the 60-meter-hurdling duo of Leonard Mustari or Rasheem Brown.